Li-Zhai/Capstone_Snake_Game/README.md

  - a poison (displayed in green) that will decrease your score by 1.

 The state of food is randomly generated, the probability of each state to appear is: 10% for bonus food, 10% for poisonous food, and 80% for regular food.
 After the food is determined, the Game::PlaceFood() method and Game::Update() method both are modified to incorporate the foodState.

+## Additional Feature 2
+In the Renderer::Render(), the snake part and the food part are now separated to single functions.
+And then in the Renderer::Render(), two threads are created to render snake and food separately using std::future and std::asycn.